HomeDry Eye TreatmentIPL Treatment

 Clearing Demodex mites

-Demodex mites in eyelash follicles worsen gland blockage.
-IPL raises mite temperature high enough to eliminate them — 83% of patients were mite-free after 4 sessions.
+Demodex mites in eyelash follicles worsen gland blockage and are a common driver of chronic blepharitis.
+IPL raises mite temperature high enough to eliminate them — 83% of patients were mite-free after 3 sessions.

 Moderate evidence — Huo et al. 2024